CodeWithKyrian/transformers-php/docs/utils/image.md

     ```

 - ### `crop(int $xMin, int $yMin, int $xMax, int $yMax)`
   Crops the image to the specified bounding box defined by the top-left and bottom-right coordinates.
-This operation
-  affects the instance it's called on, but still returns that instance for method chaining.

   Parameters:
     - `$xMin` (int) The x-coordinate of the top-left corner of the bounding box.